 i started off “small” with the invitations. the obvious choice was to send out bars of chocolate with golden tickets! and who am i to question the obvious choice?! however i’m neither made of postage money or chocolate so i opted for 2D double-sided paper wonka bars that were cheaper and simpler to post.

-i made you a special printable version to use for your own wonka party! and don’t forget to ask your print shop to print them double sided – just hand write in the party host, the location, time and date, your phone number and “RSVP by” date.
+i made you a special printable version to use for your own wonka party! and don’t forget to ask your print shop to print them double sided – just fill in the party host, the location, time and date, your phone number and “RSVP by” date.

 please note: i do not offer tech support, or customization on printables.